philc/shoulda.js/README.md

 Stubs
 -----
-Stubbing means to temporarily redefine functions on objects for the duration of your test.
+Stubbing allows you to temporarily redefine functions on objects for the duration of your test.
 This is commonly used to do things like replace a network call and hard-code its return value.
 The syntax
 is:

     const fakeElement = { id: "abc" };